marclarr/fieldspy/README.md

 ];
 ```

+Value arrays inside an object are shorthand "and" operators.
+With that in mind, the example above
-The example above would translate to an "if" statement that would look like this:
+would translate to an "if" statement that would look like this:

 ```JavaScript
 if (